Written by: Laura Ahto | Chief Executive Officer of The Bank of New York Mellon SA/NV

 As we prepared to mark this year’s International Women’s Day in Brussels with a series of events and debates, I read Mercer’s new global report which focusses on where women are thriving, where they are not, and suggested strategies to address the issues.

-The report states that despite growth in female representation at top levels, European organisations are not on track to make any improvements at the professional level and above over the next decade.
+The report states that despite growth in female representation at top levels, European organizations are not on track to make any improvements at the professional level and above over the next decade.
 They predict that women will make up just 37% of those at the professional level and above in 2025 – the same percentage as today.

 This is an alarming statistic.
 I grapple with how this can be possible in a society where men and women are treated as equals and with so much rhetoric on the importance of gender diversity by businesses and politicians.
 The challenge is how to accelerate change, beyond that which will come naturally with time.